Sustainable Rural Communities

 The UCP continues to cut rural municipal finances and capital funds, which pushes tax burdens onto rural property owners and/or decreases services.
 I support the NDP’s push for real partnership with municipalities with proper funding and long-term strategic planning.

 Government also needs to ensure that industry fully funds orphan well remediation, and that energy companies pay fair rural taxes to support the very infrastructure they require.

 I also support the NDP position to stop the UCP push for a costly provincial police force that no one wants.

-The transition away from fossil fuels is already starting, and it will impact rural communities in Alberta.
+The transition away from fossil fuels is already starting, whether we like it or not, and it will impact rural communities in Alberta.
 We need to be prepared and have a solid plan in place that ensures we can all benefit from this transition.
 Such a plan can only be developed with meaningful consultation and partnership with rural communities, First Nations, the scientific community, and private sector employers.
 We need to take climate change seriously and get started now.